 Senior Financial Officer

-Legal Dialogue Programme Coordinator
+Legal Dialogue Programme Lead (part-time)

 Rasa joined the Forum in 2017.
 Before that she studied BA Social work in Vilnius University and did the Erasmus exchange in United Kingdom.
 After her bachelor studies she got funding from the European Voluntary Service program and volunteered in Armenia as an office assistant and animator in “Ognem Fund” for children with blood diseases.
 Later, returned to Lithuania and continued working as a project administrator in Lithuanian Social Research Center in Vilnius.
 After her contract ended, Rasa moved to Denmark where she graduated from Copenhagen University with a master degree in Religious science.
 At the Secretariat, Rasa assists with financial management tasks.

 Christina joined the Forum in 2018.
 She also completed an internship at the Forum Secretariat in 2016.
 She holds a Master’s degree in Interpreting from the University of Vienna and a Bachelor’s degree in Translation from the University of Leipzig, which included an exchange semester in Paris.
 During her studies, Christina worked as a teaching assistant for German language and culture in Astana / Kazakhstan and was a trainee at the Friedrich-Ebert foundation in Kyiv.
 She carried out youth projects for Memorial Deutschland e.V. and was a volunteer at Memorial St. Petersburg.
 Christina is responsible for the re-granting programmes within the Forum, such as the Partnership Projects and the Study Tours.
 She also develops and coordinates the Gender Programme of the Forum HERstory.